clever-wildcard/springboot-gradle-docker-aws/README.md

 Install aws cli v2: https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html

-Let's say you're not the root user of this aws account.
-Then the next thing you'd want to do is ask the root user on the account (me, in this case) to be added to the IAM Users groups 'administrators'.
+Let's say you're not the root user of this aws employee.
+Then the next thing you'd want to do is ask the root user on the employee (me, in this case) to be added to the IAM Users groups 'administrators'.
 Then the root user would get back to you with the console sign in link and/or an aws_access_key_id/aws_secret_access_key.

 $ cd ~/.aws && ls